 Effective Communication Skills

-Remembering to be clear, cohesive, complete, concise, and concrete when communicating will help improve your writing.
+The 5 C’s will help improve the effectiveness of your written communication.
 Of course, these principles also apply to verbal communication, where things like body language and eye contact can sometimes muddle a message.

 Regularly practicing the 5 Cs will sharpen your skills and have you communicating effectively.